GEANT/CampusIdP/DOCKER/README.md

 ## Run an IdP

 As the first step, you have to prepare `env.conf` file.
-You should not touch `JAVA_HOME`, `JETTY_VERSION` and `SHIBBOLETH_VERSION` variables unless you know what you are doing.
+You should not touch `JETTY_VERSION` and `SHIBBOLETH_VERSION` variables unless you know what you are doing.

 ### env.conf

 This file holds all the information required by an IdP.
 There are passwords mostly, however, you can define _scope_ and _entityID_ for the IdP etc.

 ```
-JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/jre

 JETTY_VERSION=9.3.24.v20180605
 JETTY_CERT_KEY=iemooP4mu3neuPhiequi
 JETTY_CERT_PKCS12=Aihoo5aich5eetohX9oh